Martin Hockey's End to End Walk: Land's End to John O'Groats

 Another possible route would be to follow the coast of the Black Isle to Cromarty, then use the Nigg Ferry (if you allow yourself ferries) and follow the coast to Tain.
 David Cotton followed this route in his Coastwalk (in reverse), although he did not use the ferry.
 Allan Ricketts went that way.

 In Caithness, Andrew McCloy turns inland to Watten and the north coast.
 But this route is all roads.
-There is good off-road coastal walking in Caithness north and south of Wick, which David Cotton describes in his Coastwalk.
+There is good off-road coastal walking in Caithness north and south of Wick, which David Cotton describes in his Coastwalk and Jay Wilson describes on his John O'Groats Trail website.
 Andy Robinson also has a good description of the last part of the coast route from Westerloch to John O'Groats, a fine walk.

 Home | Diary | Picture Gallery | Log | Map | Practicalities | Links |About Me | Thanks